 Bits and pieces of Guanciale can sometimes stick to the frying pan, especially if the pan is made from stainless steel.
 In such a case, the frying pan is deglazed with a drizzle of white wine.
 The wine has evaporated when fumes coming out from the pan no longer smell like alcohol.

-To make the carbonara sauce, eggs are beated and mixed with grated hard cheese like Pecorino Romano, Parmigiano-Reggiano, or a combination of the two.
+To make the carbonara sauce, eggs are beaten and mixed with grated hard cheese like Pecorino Romano, Parmigiano-Reggiano, or a combination of the two.
 As soon as the pasta noodles are cooked, they are tossed in the frying pan, away from heat, with the egg and cheese mixture.
-The residual heat of the pan is used to cook the sauce through—without having it come out like an omelette.
+The residual heat of the pan is used to cook the sauce through—without having it come out like an omelet.

 Check out three ways, traditional and modern, to make authentic Roman pasta alla carbonara in the video from Italia Squisita’s cooking channel below: